mckahz/mathsisuseless/haskell/monads/index.md

     value >>= function

 This allows for longs chains which look like step by step logic, kind of like the pipeline operator in F#.
-It also helps to define an identity function, a function which almost does nothing, except transform a complex number into an array of just that complex number.
+It also helps to define an identity function, a function which almost does nothing, except transform a complex number into a list of just that complex number.
 This way we can feed any complex number into any binded function.
 Haskell calls this identity function "return".